aaron-beach/SampleWork/README.md

 ## Installing Samplework

+>To install, follow these steps:
+- cd into spa folder
 ```sh
 yarn install
 ```

 ## Using Samplework

->To use SampleWork, follow these steps:
+>To use, follow these steps:
+- cd into spa folder
 ```sh
 yarn run start
 ```